-Although Milken's overwhelming focus is on education in Los Angeles, the foundation does fund organizations in a couple of areas.
+Although Milken prioritizes education in Los Angeles, the foundation does fund organizations in a couple of areas.
 Milken Archive of Jewish Music was founded in 1990 to reveal the Jewish experience to people of all backgrounds through music and culture.
 The Milken Archive, which is a virtual museum with musical recordings, photographs, and memorabilia, works with organizations to increase awareness and present relevant material in creative ways.

 The Milken Family Foundation Educator Award ceremonies always draw a lot of media attention.
 These awards are given to early and mid-career teachers to applaud their work, with a $25,000 grant and a Hollywood-style gala in Los Angeles.

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).